karldw/second_year_paper/README.md

-## Implementing Doudchenko and Imbens (2016)
-I'm going to apply what they call "Constrained Regression", which is like the original Abadie-Diamond-Hainmueller synthetic controls, but allowing a non-zero intercept.
-Think of allowing this non-zero intercept as avoiding picking states just to match the average size of the Alaska market and instead focusing on trends.
-Alternatively, this is like standard difference-in-differences, but allowing variable weights on the controls.
-I'm going to, in my preferred specification, maintain the "adding up" and "non-negativity" constraints, which say that the weight on the controls must be non-negative and sum to one.
-The weights are the solution to Doudchenko and Imbens' equation 5.6 (but allowing mu != 0).
-In alternative specifications, I can consider dropping these two constraints.
-(They require more data to estimate though.)

-To include covariates, they recommend "Prior to choosing the weights and possibly the intercept, we can regress the control outcomes on the pre-treatment variables and calculate the residuals.
-Then we use the residuals in the approaches discussed in the previous sections."

 ## Second draft to-dos:
 ### Michael and Thibault:
-- [ ] Discuss the PIH theory.
+- [x] Discuss the PIH theory.
 "Under what conditions would we expect it to hold, and under what conditions would we expect it to fail?"
-- [ ] Ditch or de-focus the event window figures and plot the outcome means in event time.
+- [x] Ditch or de-focus the event window figures and plot the outcome means in event time.
-- [ ] Analyze subgroups of cars that seem likely to see counter-PIH effects, such as cheaper/older vehicles. (make sure you don't define "cheaper" autos endogenously.)
+- [x] Analyze subgroups of cars that seem likely to see counter-PIH effects, such as cheaper/older vehicles. (make sure you don't define "cheaper" autos endogenously.)
-- [ ] Is there an error in logs vs levels?
+- [x] Is there an error in logs vs levels?
 Difference seems too large.
-- [ ] Incorporate the variation in rebate amount to modify the treatment "intensity" across different years
+- [x] Incorporate the variation in rebate amount to modify the treatment "intensity" across different years

 ### Claire
 - [ ] Tighten the intro, make it very clear what the question is.